-Most of the quotas commands in VxFS are similar to BSD quotas commands.
-In general, quota administration for VxFS is performed using commands similar to HFS quota commands.
-The VxFS mount command supports a special mount option (-o quota), that can be used to turn on quotas at mount time.
+Besides these commands, the VxFS mount command supports a special mount option (-o quota), which can be used to turn on quotas at mount time.

-Note For additional information on the quota commands, see the corresponding manual pages.
-When VxFS file systems are exported via NFS, the VxFS quota commands on the NFS client cannot query or edit quotas.
+For additional information on the quota commands, see the corresponding manual pages.

+Note When VxFS file systems are exported via NFS, the VxFS quota commands on the NFS client cannot query or edit quotas.
 You can use the VxFS quota commands on the server to query or edit quotas.